mendix/docs/mxsupport/Required+Network+Access+for+connecting+to+the+Mendix+Platform.md

 ---
 # Required Network Access for connecting to the Mendix Platform

-In this how-to you will learn how to provide network access to the Mendix Business modeler and Team Server.
-The Mendix Business Modeler needs to connect to the Team Server where all projects are saved.
+In this how-to you will learn how to provide network access to the Mendix Modeler and Team Server.
+The Mendix Modeler needs to connect to the Team Server where all projects are saved.
 Before you continue with this how-to, make sure that you are logged in to Mendix via your browser.
 You can log in at [http://www.mendix.com/](http://www.mendix.com/).
 If you do not have an account, you can sign up here: [http://www.mendix.com/try-now/](http://www.mendix.com/try-now/).

 **After completing this how-to you will know:**